buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **first time** you take this Feat, when you are Distracted you can ignore one die in the Magic Check.

-The **second time**, requirement Magic Proficiency 6, that you take this Feat, when you are Distracted, you can ignore an additional die in the Magic Check.
+The **second time** you take this Feat, requirement Magic Proficiency 6, when you are Distracted, you can ignore an additional die in the Magic Check.

-The **third time**, requirement Magic Proficiency 12, that you take this Feat, when you are Distracted, you can ignore an additional die in the Magic Check.
+The **third time** you take this Feat, requirement Magic Proficiency 12, when you are Distracted, you can ignore an additional die in the Magic Check.

 This Feat can be used in the Magic Check required by Warrior of Magic.
 The indicated capabilities are cumulative.